secretGeek/til/excel/subtotal_function_num.md

 I frequently use little tables, particularly to format data in preparation for sending in an email.

-I just needed to add a subtotal row, and saw I could check it on the list of options for the table.
+I just needed to add a subtotal row, and saw I could check "subtotal" as one of the options for the table.

-It added just one aggregate figure, and it had a formaula like this:
+It added just one aggregate figure, and it had a formula like this:

     =SUBTOTAL(103,[TotalSpaceMB])

-I it was doing a count of rows, not a SUM as I wanted.
+It was doing a count of rows, not a SUM as I wanted.
 Looking into it,  `103` was described as a function number.
 (This is not peak-lambda).

 What is the function number for SUM ?
 Use this handy table!